Naategh/Funny-Scripts/README.md

 | `web-server.sh`  | `Simple web server`  |

 ## Roadmap
-Feel free to share your ideas or report bugs, I'll look at that soon.
+I'll try to make this project more useful so feel free to share your ideas or report bugs, I'll look at that soon.

 ## Contact
 - Email: manamtabeshekan@gmail.com